S-VANSH/PYTHON-PRACTICES/README.md

    - If there's chocolate in the grocery bag, it says where to find it and hopes the user feels better with another snack.
    - If there's no chocolate in the bag, it informs the user that chocolate is available and wishes them a good day.

+#READ ME FOR FUNCTION.py

+It asks the user to input two numbers, one after the other.
+Then, it adds those two numbers together.
+Finally, it prints out the result of the addition.

 CONTIRBUTOR:
 VANSH